VickiL/docs-assignment-vicki-lindem/technical-writer/assignment.md

 / #
 ```

-For a comprehensive review of `debug` options, see [Debug Running Pods](https://kubernetes.io/docs/tasks/debug/debug-application/debug-running-pod/) in the Kubernetes Documentation.
+For a comprehensive review of `debug` options, see the [debug](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#debug) section of the Kubernetes Resource Docs.

 # References